TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- REALLY enable these clang warnings
 - fix crash when changin neon map color

 - would really, really be cool to have a color picker inside the neon map light color chooser
 	- less pain in the ass

 - create gfx and sfx folders for the project on saving

-- how do we communicate the used locations?
+- how do we communicate the used locations of flavours?

 - possibly rename the flavour on setting an image?
 	- if it is detected that it is yet unnamed?